babelcloud/webarena/gbox/report.md

             GENERAL TIPS/Benchmark Quirks (VERY IMPORTANT):
             ═══════════════════════════════════════════════════════════════════════

-            1. It’s MUCH easier to find something on a website when there’s a search bar instead of having to scroll through the whole page trying to locate it.
+            1. It's MUCH easier to find something on a website when there's a search bar instead of having to scroll through the whole page trying to locate it.
             2. When asked to do a search task or information retrieval, it can be very useful to use FILTERS to narrow down the search results.
             3. There are a lot of information so it will take a very long time if you just keep scrolling trying to find it.
 Best way is to search or filter it!
             4. Examine screenshots thoroughly, especially keep an eye out for signs like this "-".
 These could be negative signs which are important.